Proxy Voting Policy

 Proxies relating to foreign securities may also be subject to additional documentation.
 Such documentation may be difficult to obtain or produce as a condition of voting or requires additional costs that generally outweigh the benefit to be gained by voting.
 Therefore, in some cases, those shares will not be voted.

-Members of CenterSquare’s securities operations department are responsible for the administration (“Proxy Administrator”) of the proxy voting process.
-Both ISS and the client’s custodian monitor corporate events for CenterSquare.
-CenterSquare gives an authorization and letter of instruction to the client’s custodian who then forwards proxy material it receives to ISS so that ISS may vote the proxies.
+The administration of the proxy voting process is the responsibility of CenterSquare’s securities operations department (“Proxy Administrator”).
+Both ISS and each client’s custodian monitor corporate events for CenterSquare.
+CenterSquare gives an authorization and letter of instruction to the client’s custodian who then forwards the proxy material it receives to ISS so that ISS may vote the proxies.
 On a regular basis, CenterSquare sends ISS an updated list of client accounts and the security holdings in those accounts so that ISS can update its database and is aware of which proxies it will need to vote.

 The Proxy Administrator is responsible for: